IBRAHIMDANS/mono_repo_ts/README.md

-# Example TypeScript monorepo using NPM workspaces
+# TypeScript Project monorepo using NPM workspaces

 An example project that uses NPM workspaces to create a Node.js TypeScript monorepo.